ninefifteen/SSRollingButtonScrollView/README.md

 	}
 	```

-6. Add an `SSRollingButtonScrollView` `@property` to your view controller's **.h** file.
+6. In interface builder, add a UIScrollView to the view in which you want to add SSRollingButtonScrollView functionality.
+Set the UIScrollView's **Custom Class** to **SSRollingButtonScrollView**.
+Add an `SSRollingButtonScrollView` `@property` to your view controller's **.h** file.
+Connect the SSRollingButtonScrollView in interface builder to the property as a referencing outlet.

-	**NOTE:** Do not add a scrollView of SSRollingButtonScrollView class to interface builder before adding your SSRollingButtonScrollView property and do not use interface builder to create your SSRollingButtonScrollView property.
-I am not sure why, but the project will crash on launch if created as such.

 	```objectivec
 	@property (weak, nonatomic) IBOutlet SSRollingButtonScrollView *myRollingButtonScrollView;